guilhermebkel/aws-serverless-applications-study/README.md

 1. After starting a new project, try to always get it deployed to the cloud asap in order to avoid some awful and unexpected environmental problems

 2. Trigger the lambda on the cloud and mock the received data, in order to make your tests using it.

+3. Create a config file where you can put all the scripts you execute to the Cloud CLI.

 <a name="common-errors"></a>